krishna-thapa/scala-play-demo/Overview.md

     - **TODO**: Might need to add email verification or to help when the user forget their password

 -[x] Search functionality for the project
-    - Create an API endpoint that takes the author name and returns the first top 10 matched names from the Author columns in `quotaations` table.
+    - Create an API endpoint that takes the author name and returns the first top 10 matched names from the Author columns in `quotations` table.
 Minimum length for the input text is 3.
     - Author search in the `quotations` table using Postgres like command.
 Returns first 10 distinct matched result.
     - Can be searched using lastname or any matched 3 letters in the name itself
     - **TODO**: Have to update the method so that first get the distinct authors from the table and apply the like command on top 10 data and sort the result